thirstycode/Raspi-output-catcher/README.md

 -	07:21:56 PM 03 09 --> posted with username angelinajolie143
 :
+-	05:19:20 PM 19 09 --> some error with following having username angelinajolie143
 -	04:50:30 PM 19 09 --> some error with following having username urvashirautela26
 -	04:48:56 PM 19 09 --> posted with username realshrutihaasan
 -	04:48:43 PM 19 09 --> posted with username disha.patani.updates